aer0ss/aerofs/docs/engineering/requirements/eyja.md

 The roster lists:

 * Channels
-	* All channels the member belongs to.
+	* All channels the user belongs to.
 	* Ordered alphabetically.
+	* All subfolders and files associated with the channel.

 * Direct Conversations
 	* Most recent 20 Direct Conversations.
 	* Ordered alphabetically.
+	* All subfolders and files associated with the channel.

-### Channels
+### Privacy of Channels and Direct Conversations

+A `Public Channel` can be found and joined by anyone.
+Name, messages, members, and file updates can be seen and searched by anyone.

+A `Private Channel` can be seen only by members.
+It cannot be joined.
+New members can be invited by existing members.
+Members can be expelled by existing members.
+Name, messages, memebers, and file updates can be seen by only by members.

+A Direct Conversation can be seen only by members.
+It cannot be joined.
+New members cannot be invited by existing members.
+Name, messages, memebers, and file updates can be seen only by members.

+A member of a public channel can make the channel private.

+A private channel cannot be made public.

+### Join, Invite, Leave, Expel

+In Public Channels:

+* A non-member can join.
+* A member can leave.
+* A member can invite another member.
+* A member can expel another member.

+In Private Channels:

+* A member can leave.
+* A member can invite another member.
-A User can leave a channel.
+* A member can expel another member.
+* A non-member cannot join.

+In Direct Conversations:

+* No member can leave, join, invite, or expel.

-### Direct Conversation
+### Direct Conversations are Unique

 Direct Conversations are unique.
-If a user creates a conversation with members that already share a conversation, user comes back to the existing conversation.
+If a user creates a conversation B with members that already share a conversation A, user comes back to the conversation A.

-A member can add or remove a user; however this means a new conversation is created with the new set of members (except if the conversation with the same members exist; in that case it will take the user to the new conversation).

 ### File Conversations

 File Conversations cannot include files or folders.
 File Conversations exist only within either a Channel or a Direct Conversation.

-### Public and Private

-A `Public Conversation` can be found and joined by anyone.
-Name, messages, members, and file updates can be seen and searched by anyone.

-A `Private Conversation` can be seen only by members.
-It cannot be joined.
-New members can be invited by existing members.
-Name, messages, memebers, and file updates can be seen by by members only.

-Only channels can be public.

-A Public Conversation can be made private.
-Private conversations cannot be made public.

-People joining private conversations cannot see the messages that were sent before their arrival.